turbot/pipes-docs/docs/workspaces/index.md

 # Workspaces

-A **Workspace** provides a bounded context for managing, operating, and securing Steampipe resources.
-A workspace comprises a single Steampipe database instance as well as a directory of mod resources such as queries, benchmarks, and controls.
+The **Workspace** is where work gets done!
+A **Workspace** provides a secure, independent set of Pipes resources.
 Workspaces allow you to separate your Steampipe instances for security, operational, or organizational purposes.
+Your workspace includes:

-The Steampipe workspace database instance is hosted in Turbot Pipes, and available via a public Postgres endpoint.
-You can query the workspace from the Turbot Pipes web console, run queries or controls from a remote Steampipe CLI instance, or connect to your workspace from many third-party tools.
+- A dedicated [Steampipe](/pipes/docs/using/steampipe/) database instance hosted in Turbot Pipes and available via a public Postgres endpoint.
+You can query the workspace database from the Turbot Pipes web console, run queries or controls from a remote Powerpipe or Steampipe CLI instance, or connect to your workspace from many third-party tools.
+- Your own hosted [Powerpipe](/pipes/docs/using/powerpipe/) server, providing secure access to your benchmarks and dashboards from any mod hosted in a public or private Github repository.
+- Your own hosted [Flowpipe](/pipes/docs/using/flowpipe/) server allowing you to run pipelines and set up always-on triggers to run your pipelines automatically on a schedule or in response to events.

 ## Creating Workspaces